FelixBehne/katacoda-scenarios/apache-parquet/finish.md

 This scenario introduced the columnar file format Parquet and how to use its python implementation.
-Parquet allows for efficient data storage and retrieval and is ideally suited for Big Data applications utilizing the hadoop ecosystem.
+Parquet allows for efficient data storage and retrieval and is ideally suited for Big Data applications utilizing the Hadoop ecosystem.

-Continue learning about Parquet and its application in the hadoop ecosystem in other scenarios.
+Continue learning about Parquet and its application in the Hadoop ecosystem in other scenarios.

 Resources:<br/>
 [Avram 2011]: [Avram, Abel: Google Snappy–A Fast Compressing Library.
 April 2011. – Access date: 2021-11-18](https://www.infoq.com/news/2011/04/Snappy/)<br/>